Tarrant County Aggravated Assault Attorney

 When consulting with a lawyer, remember to ask whether any any hourly fees apply.
 Additionally, most lawyers charge extra fees for trial, travel and expenses.

-What to Do if Falsely Accused of Aggravated Sexual Assault in Tarrant County
+What You Should Do if You Are Falsely Accused of Aggravated Assault in Tarrant County

-If the state has charged you with Aggravated Sexual Assault, or if you are under investigation for the offense, then you should book an appointment or call us as soon as possible to speak with one of our Tarrant County Aggravated Sexual Assault attorneys.
+If the Tarrant County District Attorney has charged you with Aggravated Assault, or if you are under investigation for the offense by the police, then you should book an appointment or call us as soon as possible to speak with one of our Tarrant County Aggravated Assault attorneys.

-How can you modify your Tarrant County bond conditions after an Aggravated Sexual Assault arrest?
+How can you modify your Tarrant County bond conditions after an Aggravated Assault arrest?

 Texas judges have broad power to set bail and bond conditions.
 However, sometimes judges impose overly harsh bond conditions and astronomically high bail.
 To modify the conditions of bond or lower bail, you will need to file a motion in court and schedule a hearing.
 The judge will ultimately make the final decision.
 To get the best result, you should hire an attorney to help.

-Practically speaking, if the police in Tarrant County have arrested you for Aggravated Sexual Assault, then the judge will typically impose a “no contact with the victim” bond condition.
-For Child Sexual Assault charges, judges will also impose a “no contact with minors” condition for these cases as well.
-Clients often hire us to try to get these conditions modified.
-If you want to modify a no contact condition, then please book a consultation with us, and we will discuss what we can do for you.
+Practically speaking, if the police in Tarrant County have arrested you for Aggravated Assault, then the judge will typically impose a “no contact with the victim” bond condition.
+If you want to modify a no contact condition or any other condition, then please book a consultation with us, and we will discuss what we can do for you.

 What happens at a Tarrant County arraignment?